falabrasil/kaldi-br/train/README.md

 ├── LapsBM_0642.txt      ├── LapsBM_0262.txt       ├── LapsBM_0242.txt      ├── LapsBM_0522.txt
 ├── LapsBM_0642.wav      ├── LapsBM_0262.wav       ├── LapsBM_0242.wav      ├── LapsBM_0522.wav
 ├── LapsBM_0643.txt      ├── LapsBM_0263.txt       ├── LapsBM_0243.txt      ├── LapsBM_0523.txt
+...                      ...                       ...                      ...
 ```

-**NOTE**: this corpus contains less than an hour of recorded speech and is
+:warning: this corpus contains less than an hour of recorded speech and is
 being used for just for demonstration of the script's correctness (and because
 it is faster to train).
 Therefore, it **will NOT** give you good results, as
-you probably need hundreds of hours of recorded data for a proper recognizer to
+you probably need hundreds or rather thousands of hours of recorded data for a
-reliably work.
+proper recognizer to reliably work.

 ### Dictionary (lexicon)
 The recipe downloads a phonetic dictionary from